With Finalsite Learn, there are two different types of reports: "Marking Period" reports and "Progress Reports."

 Teacher comments section.
 Here, you can set comment reviewers.
 See Setting up comment reviewers for an article on how to set up reviewers.
 You can also allow reviewers to edit and lock comments after editing, which will save teachers a step, as they do not have to go in and mark the comments final after review.

-Please note: There is currently an option to add in "Skill Section" comments, which is tied to the skills grading setup.
+Note: There is currently an option to add in "Skill Section" comments, which is tied to the skills grading setup.
 For additional information on that, see Setting up skills grading.

 Marking period reports work in a similar fashion, but their settings are found under the "Marking Period Reports" section.